benjaminion/upgrading-ethereum-book/src/book.md

 #### See also

 The [SSZ specification](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md) is the authoritative source.
+There is also a curated list of [SSZ implementations](https://github.com/ethereum/consensus-specs/issues/2138).

 The historical discussion threads around whether to use SSZ for both consensus and p2p serialisation or not are a goldmine of insight and wisdom.
   - [Possibly the first](https://ethresear.ch/t/discussion-p2p-message-serialization-standard/2781?u=benjaminion) substantial discussion around which serialisation scheme to adopt.
 It covers various alternatives, touches on the p2p vs. consensus issues, and rehearses some of the desirable properties.